dd482IT/PNPT-StudyGuide/Enumeration.md

 `net user` - can view users
 Network Enumeration
-`whoami /groups` - know what groups you are apart of
+`whoami /groups` - know what groups you are apart of `net group` (Windows Domain Controler)
+`net localgroup` (Nont Windows Domain Controler)
+`net localgroup administrators`

+Use `net accounts` to see the local settings on a machine; moreover, you can use net accounts /domain if the machine belongs to a domain.
+This command helps learn about password policy, such as minimum password length, maximum password age, and lockout duration.

 TCP and UDP open ports
 ```PS C:\Users\thm> netstat -na```